payhubbuilder/payhub-integrations/woocommerce/readme.txt

 This solutions was shamelessly borrowed from the Stack Overflow post: http://stackoverflow.com/questions/6400300/php-curl-https-causing-exception-ssl-certificate-problem-verify-that-the-ca-cer.
 Gotta love Stack Overflow ;^).

-Alternitively, you can dig into the PayHub plugin itself and add the following key/value pair to the $c_opts array: CURLOPT_CAINFO => "payth/to/ca-bundle.pem".
+Alternatively, you can dig into the PayHub plugin itself and add the following key/value pair to the $c_opts array: CURLOPT_CAINFO => "payth/to/ca-bundle.pem".
 See http://us2.php.net/manual/en/book.curl.php for more info.

 == How to get support ==
 If you have any questions you can contact PayHub at: